 Add Alt Text to Images:

-To help provide the full context of an image heavy piece of content, be sure you include ‘Alt Text’ within the properties of your image.
-Many content management systems allow you to add alt text by simply right clicking your image while within your page editor and opening up image properties.
+To help provide the full context of an image-heavy piece of content, be sure you include ‘Alt Text’ within the properties of your image.
+Many content management systems allow you to add alt text by simply right-clicking your image while within your page editor and opening up image properties.

 Upon doing so, you’ll usually see an option for ‘Alt Text’ or ‘Alternative Text.’
 This is where you’ll provide a textual description of the image itself.
-Screen readers or brail translators can then process this content and present it to the vision or hearing impaired in a format they can digest.
+Screen readers or brail translators can then process this content and present it to the visually or hearing impaired in a format they can digest.

 Complete Your Window Titles:

-To those who are vision or hearing impaired, navigating the many pages of a website can be a nightmare if clear page and window titles are not designated.
+To those who are visually or hearing impaired, navigating the many pages of a website can be a nightmare if clear page and window titles are not designated.
 Imagine navigating roads without any road signs; you are likely to get lost.

 Window titles appear within your browser's tab.
 They serve not only to describe the contents of the page, but also to help the user quickly determine what page they are on within a website.
-If your webpages have redundant or vague titles, it can be nearly impossible for visitors who are vision or hearing impaired to easily navigate and locate the needed information on a website.
+If your webpages have redundant or vague titles, it can be nearly impossible for visitors who are visually or hearing impaired to easily navigate and locate the needed information on a website.